 At a Glance

-- CDBG-DR funds will be awarded following an approximate 90-120 day process that includes approval of the county’s Action Plan and execution of a grant agreement with HUD.
+- CDBG-DR funds will be awarded following approval of the County’s Action Plan and execution of a Grant Agreement with HUD.

 A presidential major disaster declaration allows HUD to provide flexible grants to help cities, counties and states recover from disasters.
 CDBG-DR funds are subject to the availability of supplemental appropriations by Congress and have restrictions as to use.
 HUD can allocate the funds via the State of Hawaiʻi or directly to the affected counties.